 b.
 Report Objects: The key features of this layer are assembling building blocks, providing textual and visual analysis.

 c.
-Analysis Objects: The key features of this layer are the provision of building blocks that are sourced from the Schema Layer.
+Analysis Objects: The key feature of this layer are the provision of building blocks that are sourced from the Schema Layer.

 d.
 Schema Objects: The key features of this layer are to provide a customized logical abstraction of the database schema for different business models.